Smartling/SmartlingHelp/_v2endpoints/strings/create-strings.md

       required: false
       description_markdown: |
         Sets whether or not the string should be parsed as HTML.
 Accepted values are `html`, `plain_text` and `auto`.
 If set to `auto`, Smartling will attempt to detect the presence of HTML tags in the string.

+        When strings are parsed as HTML, Smartling will automatically ampersand-escape special characters such as angle brackets (`<`) and quotes (`"`).
+For example, if you upload the string `Dave says "hello."` and set format to HTML, Smartling will return the string with ampersand-escaping: `Dave says &quot;hello&quote;!`.

 response:
   json_markdown: |-